Julien Maio

 Julien Maio (born 6 May 1994) is a French badminton player.
 He started playing badminton at CEBA club in Strasbourg.
-He won the bronze medal at the 2013 European Junior Championships in the boys' doubles event, and silver medal in mixed team event.
+He won the bronze medal in the mixed doubles at the 2025 European Championships.
+In the juniors, Maio won the bronze medal at the 2013 European Junior Championships in the boys' doubles, and a silver in the mixed team event.
 He claimed his first international title at the 2015 Eurasia Bulgaria International in the men's doubles partnered with Jordan Corvée.
 Maio was three times National champions winning in 2017–2019.
+He was part of the French team that made history in badminton by secured the silver medal at the Thomas Cup.